alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 Finally, it's being used to optimize the delivery of robust experiences over the web through its use in web assembly.

 Alright, enough pitching.
-Since I decided to write some Rust, my next order of business was determining a use case for writing a new app.
+Since I decided to write some Rust, my next order of business was determining a use case for creating a new app.

-After mulling my personal backlog for a day, I decided that a simple blog page scaffolding script would suffice.
-After all, it seems like a good excuse to learn a language.
-Building a program that generates files has to do many things, including:
+After mulling my personal backlog for a bit, I decided a simple blog page scaffolder would suffice.
+This seemed like a reasonable choice; building a file-generating program has to do many things.
+Some of these include:

 - work with different data types
 - handle IO operations